EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 │       ├── ERZ12345_dbcan_sub_hmm.tsv.gz
 │       └── ERZ12345_dbcan_substrates.tsv.gz
 ├── pathways-and-systems
-└── gff
+└── annotation-summary
 ```

-#### Output files - interpro
+#### Output files - interproscan

-This subdirectory contains the output generated by running `InterProScan` on the protein sequences of the assembly.
+This subdirectory contains the output generated by running [InterProScan](https://github.com/ebi-pf-team/interproscan) on the protein sequences of the assembly.

-- **ERZ12345_interproscan.tsv.gz**: This `tsv` file contains the detailed results from `InterProScan`, including the InterPro identifiers, descriptions of the functional domains or protein families detected, and the specific proteins from the assembly that match each signature.
+- **ERZ12345_interproscan.tsv.gz**: This `tsv` file contains the detailed results from [InterProScan](https://github.com/ebi-pf-team/interproscan), including the InterPro identifiers, descriptions of the functional domains or protein families detected, and the specific proteins from the assembly that match each signature.
 Each entry links a protein to its associated functional features, such as protein families, motifs, domains, and Gene Ontology (GO) terms.
 - **ERZ12345_interpro_summary.tsv.gz**: This `tsv` file provides a summary of the count of different InterPro signatures that were detected across all proteins in the assembly.
 The summary includes the total number of proteins annotated with each InterPro signature, offering a high-level overview of the functional diversity present in the assembly.
 - **ERZ12345_interpro_summary.tsv.gz.gzi**: This file is an index for the InterPro count summary file.

 #### Output files - pfam

-This subdirectory contains summaries of Pfam domain matches extracted from the `InterProScan` results.
+This subdirectory contains summaries of Pfam domain matches extracted from the [InterProScan](https://github.com/ebi-pf-team/interproscan) results.

 - **ERZ12345_pfam_summary.tsv.gz**: This `tsv` file contains a summary of the counts of the different Pfam signatures identified across all proteins in the assembly.
 Each entry represents a specific Pfam family or domain, with associated counts indicating how many proteins in the assembly match the signature.
 - **ERZ12345_pfam_summary.tsv.gz.gzi**: This file is an index for the Pfam count summary file.